radiantearth/stac-spec/collection-spec/collection-spec.md

 ### Range Object

-For summaries with a lot of continuous values, statistics can be added.
+For summaries that would normally consist of a lot of continuous values, statistics can be added instead.
 By default, only ranges with a minimum and a maximum value can be specified.
 Ranges can be specified for [ordinal](https://en.wikipedia.org/wiki/Level_of_measurement#Ordinal_scale) values only, which means they need to have a rank order.